GeorgeLeePatterson/stately/packages/schema/README.md

 This package provides the foundational type system for Stately's frontend.
 It parses OpenAPI schemas into a typed AST (Abstract Syntax Tree) that powers the UI's form generation, validation, and type safety.

+This 'schema' package is a low-level package used internally by Stately.
+See [stately](../stately/README.md) for the user facing package.

 ## Installation

 ```bash